 Some of us ran.

 We ran like the “Go” at the end of “3-2-1-Go!” was what we had been waiting to hear, all these mornings and evenings of our lives, biding our time until fresh, cold air blew into our lungs from a suddenly opened door.

 It wasn’t that our past lives were so bad, so horrible, so wretched.
 Mostly, they were nice enough, beautiful in some cases, and yet they were beautifully killing us.
-Or maybe just hurting us in ways that would eventually choke some crucial artery and leave us light-headed on the floor with time running out and wondering as our breath became labored and our sight lines dimmed, “What the hell happened?
+Or maybe just hurting us in ways that would eventually choke some crucial artery and leave us light-headed on the floor and wondering as our breath became labored and our sight lines dimmed: “What the hell happened?
 How did I get here?”